FY25 + Q1 FY26

 A streamlined team.

 During the period, Carol transitioned out of the business.
-We are grateful for her contribution during Hrvst's early growth and foundational stages.
+We are grateful for her contribution during Hrvst's early growth and foundational stages — without that work, much of what is described in this report would not have been possible.

-The current structure has allowed for more streamlined decision-making and clearer operational ownership.
+The current structure has allowed for more streamlined decision-making and clearer operational ownership — qualities the next phase will demand more of, not less.

 Leadership